gchq/stroom-docs/content/en/community/dev-guide/setting-up-sonatype.md

 See the _root_ and _event-logging-api_ gradle build files (in the _event-logging_ repo) for an example of how to set up gradle.

-The credentials can be passed to the gradle build using special gradle env vars [Project Properties (external)](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties).
+The credentials can be passed to the gradle build using special Gradle environment variables [Project Properties (external)](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties).
 The credentials required are:

 * `ORG_GRADLE_PROJECT_SIGNINGKEY` - The key as produced by the `gpg2 --armorxxx` command.